gponeconsulting/TCC-IoT_Getting-Started_SODAQ_Temp-RH/README.md

 ## Step 4 - Decoding the message
 Now that we have encoded the message and sent it to The Things Network we need to tell the things network what to do with it.

-In your application on The Things Network, go to the tab named `Payload Formats`.
+In your application on The Things Stack, go to the tab named `Payload Formatters` then select `Javascript` from the dropdown.
 In here we can write code to decrypt the data we get from our device.

 Enter the following into the decoder:
 ```C++